 Several years ago we restored the bottomland forest of our semi-rural acre with plants rescued from development, and we continue to add native plants from the wonderfully increasing numbers of native plant nurseries.
 We now live with well over 250 species of native plants and 100 species of animals.
 Scroll down for an inventory of the native flora and fauna of our Pollinator, Moss, and Forest Gardens.
-The Inventory is a work in progress as we continue to learn about the various plant-animal interactions.These gardens are certified as Wildlife Habitat by the National Wildlife Federation and as Native Plant Conservation Gardens by the North Carolina Native Plant Society.
-I hope you may be inspired to get to know the trees, wildflowers, and wildlife in your yard, your garden, and your neighborhood.
+The Inventory is a work in progress as we continue to learn about the various plant-animal interactions.These gardens are certified as Wildlife Habitat by the National Wildlife Federation, as Native Plant Conservation Gardens by the North Carolina Native Plant Society, and as a platinum level bird-friendly garden.
+I hope you will be inspired to get to know the trees, wildflowers, and wildlife in your yard, your garden, and your neighborhood.
 Every garden that includes some native plants helps to contribute to the flourishing of these, our wild relatives.

 “The Natural World is the larger sacred community to which we belong.
 To be disconnected from this community is to become destitute in all that makes us human.
 To damage this community is to damage our own existence. ” -Thomas BerryINVENTORY of Garden Natives 2017